heng2j/multigrid/HW2.md

 ---

-## Task 3 - Monitor and Track Agent Training with Tensorboard and Save Out Visualization from Evaluation
+## Task 3 - How to tune the 🎲 **Exploration & Exploitation Strategies** with Algorithm Specific Hyperparamters

+ (via --target-kl 0.01),

+ Report differences of training metrics

 Monitor and track your runs using Tensorboard with the following command:
 ```shell
 tensorboard --logdir submission/ray_results/